-"Just," he said, looking down at his girlfriend, semi-conscious and in a half-naked slump on the bathroom floor, "um, hang tight."
+"Just," he said, looking down at his girlfriend, dazed in a half-naked slump on the bathroom floor, "um, hang tight."

 Bridgette didn't make any moves objecting to the idea.
-Whoever was at the door obviously had knuckles of steel and wasn't planning on letting up on the metronome knocking any time soon, so Ben hurried out of the bathroom, wiping his hands on the seat of his khakis as he went.
-He pulled back the chain and twisted the deadbolt, too flustered to even bother with checking the peephole.
-Just as he was opening the door, he realized he had more than a little puke on the shoulder of his sweater.
+Whoever was at the door had knuckles of steel and wasn't letting up on the metronome knocking, so Ben hurried out of the bathroom, wiping his hands on the seat of his khakis as he went.
+He pulled back the chain and twisted the deadbolt, too flustered to bother with checking the peephole.
+Just as he was opening the door, he realized there was puke on the shoulder of his sweater.
 Before he could do more than grimace at the odor coming off the damp patch, his front door was shoved back at his face.

-"Is she still here?"
-Mr. Steel Knuckles asked, taking advantage of Ben's distraction and pushing through the doorway.
+"She still here?"
+Mr. Steel Knuckles growled, taking advantage of Ben's distraction and pushing through the doorway.

 Ben nodded reflexively and added, on a tired sigh, "Yeah."
-He felt a pang of guilt for sort of regretting that Bridgette was still in his apartment.
-Then, his brain finally caught up with his eyes and took a moment to process the man who'd just busted into his living room.
+He felt a pang of guilt for regretting that Bridgette was still in his apartment.
+Then his brain caught up with his eyes and took a moment to process the man who'd busted into his living room.

 "You're…" Ben said, blinking in stupid surprise at the man.